iverase/index_and_search_geo_points/README.md

 the longitude as the pivoting dimension.
 For example for level 1 we have just one block, a matrix 1X1 where first dimension is the longitude and second dimension is the latitude.
 For level 2 a matrix 2X1, level 3 a matrix 2X2, level 4 a matrix 4X2, level 5 a matrix 4X4 and so on.

-The spatial queries are performed using the classical approach: Starting from the root node, it will check the spatial relationship of the provided bounding box with the bonding box of the current node.
-If the relationship is disjoint, then it ignores that part of the tree, if within then it will collect all documents under that node, else it will go one level down and perform the same operation except for leaf nodes where it will then check the points under the node one by one against the provided bounding box.
+The spatial queries are performed using the classical approach.
+Starting from the root node, it will check the spatial relationship of the provided bounding box with the bonding box of the current node.
+If the relationship is disjoint, then it ignores that part of the tree, if within then it will collect all documents under that node, else it will go one level down and perform the same operation except for leaf nodes where it will check the points under the node one by one against the provided bounding box.

 ## Compiling the project